CSC-Leiden University Scholarship

 - Science - focus areas: Mathematics, Computer Science, Astronomy, Physics, Chemistry, Drug Research, Biology and Environmental Sciences

-For more information, please visit the 'Study Abroad' section of the CSC website.
+For more information, please visit the CSC study abroad website.

-To be eligible for a CSC-LU scholarship, you must:
+To be eligible for a CSC-Leiden University Scholarship, you must:

 - be a citizen of the People’s Republic of China at the time of application